yahiarefaiea/clerk/README.md

-# Nucubuc Survey
+# Clerk

-A tiny survey we built before closing our company.
+A platform that helps find the right fit for a company.

 ## Used Commands